vinic-costa/Insurance_app/README.md

 Welcome to Insurance APP

-An application that forecasts medical insurance, predicting medical costs and helping healthcare organizations prepare for expenses.
+Insurance App is a medical insurance forecasting app, predicting medical costs and helping healthcare organizations prepare for expenses.

 Features: